Loaner Laptop Program

 Azure Virtual Desktop (AVD) is a virtual environment accessed through the loaner laptop.
 In the AVD environment; University data, software, and resources remain U.S. based and can be manipulated and saved via the loaner laptop.
 This capability protects University data, promotes export compliance, and enhances the University’s cybersecurity posture.
 Upon return from travel, the laptop is reimaged by central IT and prepared for reissue.

-For university related “zero-cost” trips where no costs are being covered or reimbursed by the University, use the Personal/Non-Reimbursable expense type and put 0 (with no $) in the Amount and add a comment to explain that you are not seeking university funding.
+For university related “zero-cost” trips where no costs are being covered or reimbursed by the university, use the Personal/Non-Reimbursable expense type and put 0 (with no $) in the Amount and add a comment to explain that you are not seeking university funding.

 Still have questions?